CrypticSignal/better-ffmpeg-progress/README.md

 [12/11/2024]
 - [v2.5.2] Drain any remaining FFmpeg stderr after the process ends.
 - [v2.5.3] Write FFmpeg stderr to the log file in real time.
+- [v2.5.4] Include progress info in stderr if the duration of the input file cannot be detected.